apache/beam/website/www/site/content/en/documentation/sdks/python-multi-language-pipelines.md

 * `WINDOWED_VALUE`
 * `ROW`

 For arbitrary structured types (for example, an arbitrary Java object), use `ROW` (`PCollection<Row>`).
 You may have to develop a new Java composite transform that produces a `PCollection<Row>`.
-You can use SDK-specific coders within a composite cross-language transform, as long as these coders don't get used by PCollections that are consumed by the other SDKs.
+You can use SDK-specific coders within a composite cross-language transform, as long as these coders aren't used by PCollections that are consumed by the other SDKs.

 ## Run the pipeline